 How to Flock a Real Christmas Tree:

-You can start anywhere you want (it makes no difference).
-You basically spray a good amount of water onto a branch then sift the SnoFlow on top of the branch.
+You can start anywhere you want on the tree; it makes no difference.
+You basically spray a good amount of water onto a branch then sift the SnoFlock through the sifter on top of the branch.
 A good amount of it will catch and will look like snow on the brand.

-There’s no rhyme or reason to how much SnoFlo you put on each branch.
+There’s no rhyme or reason to how much SnoFlock you put on each branch.
 It can be a little disoriented, because snow doesn’t fall perfectly in nature.